Creating full, visually appealing reports

 - Add Filter - Limit the report element to a specific subset of results.
 Continue with No Filter for all results.

 - Pick a Style - Visual presentation of your report element.
-Available styles determined by data items selected.
+Available styles are determined by the data items selected.

 - Click Submit to proceed to the next page.